dylan-lang/opendylan/BUILDING.rst

   that you have the older 1.108 release and **not** the newer 1.114 release.

-* Make sure to have required tools installed: namely Debugging tools for Windows, a C compiler (PellesC or VC6) and Microsoft Platform SDK.
+* Make sure to have required tools installed:

+  - Debugging tools for Windows
+  - Microsoft Visual C++ 6.0 -- Note that newer versions do not work, nor does Pelles C.
+  - Microsoft Platform SDK

 * Open a shell (windows command processor) and set the environment variable SDK4MEMORY_POOL_SYSTEM to <where you unpacked MPS>.